opencb/cellbase/README.md

 # Overview
 CellBase is a scalable and high-performance NoSQL database that integrates relevant biological information from well-known data sources such as Ensembl, Uniprot, IntAct or ClinVar among others.
 All this data can be queried through a comprehensive RESTful web services API or using the command line interface.
-Also, a built-in variant annotator has been developed and can be used to annotate files containing variants in Variant Call Format (VCF) thanks to a tool also provided.
+Also, a built-in variant annotator has been developed and can be used to annotate files containing variants in Variant Call Format (VCF).

 CellBase not only consumes multiple data sources, but has also been designed to run on different database engines.
 So far, a MongoDB plugin has been fully developed, providing amazing performance and scalability.